Agency SEO Executive: What To Expect

 Where your product, service or organisation ranks on a search engine is extremely important to the success of the venture.
 As mentioned in the In-House Positions overview, it's all well and good having a lovely shop front but not if it's on a street no-one goes down.
 Therefore, hiring digital marketers for your SEO department is an important step and one that will, if the right person is recruited, prove very beneficial for your company.

-In this section Daniel Nolan, Managing Director at theEword, provides an insights into how to hire the right SEO executive for your digital agency. theEword is a SEO and PPC marketing agency that has seen substantial growth in recent times growing from a team of three to employing more than 30 members of staff and a turnover of £2.4million.
+In this section, Daniel Nolan, Managing Director at theEword, provides an insight into how to hire the right SEO executive for your digital agency. theEword is an SEO and PPC marketing agency that has seen substantial growth in recent times growing from a team of three to employing more than 30 members of staff and a turnover of £2.4million.

-Hiring a SEO Executive for your digital marketing agency?
+Hiring an SEO Executive for your digital marketing agency?